avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Decrease the voting weight of a misbehaving Subnet Validator
 - Remove an inactive Subnet Validator

-The validation criteria for `SubnetValidatorWeightMessage` is:
+The validation criteria for `L1ValidatorWeightMessage` is:

 - `nonce >= minNonce`.
 Note that `nonce` is not required to be incremented by `1` with each successive validator weight update.
 - When `minNonce == MaxUint64`, `nonce` must be `MaxUint64` and `weight` must be `0`.
 This prevents Subnets from being unable to remove `nodeID` in a subsequent transaction.